DCC-EX/dcc-ex.github.io/docs/reference/hardware/motorboards/ex-motor-shield-8874.rst

 * Cut the DIR jumpers for both Driver A and Driver B, and solder bridge the right hand ALT pads
 * Cut the SENSE jumpers for both Driver A and Driver B, and solder bridge the right hand ALT pads

-The above will re-allocate the pins used by the top board to the `ALT or alternate set of pins <https://github.com/DCC-EX/EX-MotorShield8874#aternate-pin-assignment-pcb-jumpers>`_
+The above will re-allocate the pins used by the top board to the `ALT or alternate set of pins <https://github.com/DCC-EX/EX-MotorShield8874#aternate-pin-assignment-pcb-jumpers>`_ |EXTERNAL-LINK|

 The reason we did not solder the FAULT pins to their righthand ALT pads is that this would connect the FAULT pins to D0/D1 on the Arduino R3 headers which is not ideal because D0/D1 typically carry the serial port.
 You can of course bend those pins out if you wish to use them, and simply jumper them that way.